inkVerb/VIP/201-shell/Lesson-02.md

   - `cd ../directory` will move up one level in the directory tree, then into another directory from there
   - `cd directory/subdirectory` will move in two levels of a directory
   - `cd ../../directory` will move up two levels in the directory tree, then into another directory from there
+- `ls` can list other directories these ways:
+  - `ls path/to/dir`
+  - `ls -l path/to/dir`
+- `touch` can create onr or many files in different directories this way:
+  - `touch directory/path/touchfile`
+  - `touch directory/path/touchone diralso/path/touchtwo`
 - `rm -r` removes a directory this way:
   - `rm -r directory-to-remove`
 - `cp -r` copies a directory this way: